glomatico/gamdl/README.md

 * `xid`

 ### Remux mode
-Can be either `ffmpeg` or `mp4box`. `mp4decrypt` is required for music videos and remuxing with `mp4box`. `mp4box` is slower but will keep the closed captions track in music videos that have one. `mp4box` can be obtained from [here](https://gpac.wp.imt.fr/downloads).
+Can be either `ffmpeg` or `mp4box`. `mp4decrypt` is required for music videos and remuxing with `mp4box`. `mp4box` is slower but will not convert the closed captions track in music videos that have one. `mp4box` can be obtained from [here](https://gpac.wp.imt.fr/downloads).

 ### Download mode
 Can be either `yt-dlp` or `nm3u8dlre`. `nm3u8dlre` is faster but requires `ffmpeg`. `nm3u8dlre` can be obtained from [here](https://github.com/nilaoda/N_m3u8DL-RE/releases).